lynnlangit/Hello-AWS-Data-Services/4_data_lake/4_Batch/README.md

 - create a MANAGED compute environment to specify desired compute type (Fargate or EC2) at several levels of detail
     - set up compute environments that use a particular type of EC2 instance, a particular model such as c5.2xlarge or m5.10xlarge, or simply specify that you want to use the newest instance types
     - specify the minimum, desired, and maximum number of vCPUs for the environment, along with the amount you are willing to pay for a Spot Instance as a percentage of the On-Demand Instance price and a target set of VPC subnets.
-- create an Unmanaged compute environment when you want to control scaling manually

-Uses an 'allocation strategy' two possible settings --> Allocation Strategies allow you to choose how Batch launches instances on your behalf.
-We recommend `Best Fit Progressive` for On-Demand CEs and Spot Capacity Optimized for Spot CEs.
-This will make it much more likely Batch will be able to secure the needed capacity for your workloads by pulling from diverse instance types.
-However, if you want to ensure Batch chooses only the lowest priced instance types appropriate to your jobs, you can select the `Best Fit` strategy.
+    - use an 'allocation strategy' two possible settings
+    - choose how Batch launches instances on your behalf
+        - use `Best Fit Progressive` for On-Demand CEs and Spot Capacity Optimized for Spot CEs.
+This will make it much more likely Batch will be able to secure the needed capacity for your workloads by pulling from diverse instance types --OR--
+        - ensure Batch chooses only the lowest priced instance types appropriate to your jobs, you can select the `Best Fit` strategy
+- create an UNMANAGED compute environment when you want to control scaling manually